 Part 3: How to Boot and Recover Data from MacBook Stuck on Loading Screen?

-Insert the USB in the bootable Mac at the "Bootable drive" option, and click Start on the one you just inserted.
+Now click Scan to start creating the bootable drive.
 A message is reminding you to backup your data will pop up.
-The format will begin, and a bootable drive is made.Step 3: Boot Mac Stuck on Loading Screen and Recover Data
+The format will begin; wait for a while and a bootable drive is made.Step 3: Boot Crashed Mac and Recover Data

 Insert this bootable drive in the Mac that stuck on loading screen and boot it by holding the "Option" key.
 Release the key and select "4DDiG for Mac Data Recovery" to boot the disk circle when entering the plate choice interface.
 Presently you can get the data by tapping on "Export."